DIPlib/diplib/INSTALL.md

     -DDIP_BUILD_PYDIP=Off              # don't build the PyDIP Python module -DPYBIND11_PYTHON_VERSION=3.6      # compile PyDIP against Python 3.6
+    -DPYTHON_EXECUTABLE=<path>         # in case the Python binary is not on the path
+                                       # and Pybind11 can't find it.
     -DDIP_PYDIP_WHEEL_INCLUDE_LIBS=On  # include libraries in PyDIP wheel (turn on for
                                        # binary distribution, keep off for personal builds)